-The Menil Collection Presents Fragments of Memory at the Menil Drawing Institute This Fall
+The Menil Collection Opens Fragments of Memory at the Menil Drawing Institute

-Exhibition presents drawings from the permanent collection exploring the ways in which the past imbues the present
+Exhibition presents drawings from the Menil's permanent collection exploring the ways in which the past imbues the present

-HOUSTON-April 30, 2024- This fall, the Menil Collection will present Fragments of Memory, on view at the Menil Drawing Institute September 20, 2024-January 26, 2025.
-The show addresses the many ways that 20th- and 21st-century artists have placed fragments of personal experiences and historic events at the heart of their work.
+HOUSTON-August 26, 2024-The Menil Collection opens Fragments of Memory at the Menil Drawing Institute on September 20, 2024.
+On view through January 26, 2025, the exhibition addresses how 20th- and 21st-century artists have placed pieces of personal experiences and historic events at the heart of their work.